tylerboyette/TrackingApp/README.md

-# jogging-track
+# TrackingApp
-Jogging track with Stripe API and google map
+This is application with Stripe API and Google map

 # Description
 •	User must be able to create an account and log in